-This demanding, full-time programme teaches you how to diagnose and holistically treat a wide variety of clinical problems.
+The physiotherapy programme at the University of Liverpool teaches you how to diagnose and holistically treat a wide variety of clinical problems.

 The curriculum is designed to reflect current practice with research evidence underpinning all aspects of teaching.

 A broad range of learning opportunities ensures that learning is accessible to students expressing different learning styles and preferences.
-Alongside academic and professional skills you’ll gain an excellent range of practical experience with our unique approach to practice placement provision.
+Alongside academic and professional skills you will gain an excellent range of practical experience in a wide range of settings.
 The programme at Liverpool will encourage you to become independent, resourceful and able to meet the exciting challenges of healthcare today.

 Programme in detail